muenchto/angular-18-starter/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Note that code scafolding will not create test files on default.
+Note that code scaffolding will not create test files on default.